flu-crew/smot/README.md

 `smot` offers three general sampling algorithms.

- * The `equal` sampling method samples an equal number of taxa from each branch descending from each node if sufficient taxa are available in each branch.
+ * The `equal` sampling method recursively samples an equal number of taxa from each subtree descending from each node.
+If a subtree does contains too few taxa, the remainder will be distributed to the sister subtrees.

  * The monophyletic sampling method (`mono`) subsamples a branch of the tree if all taxa within the branch have the same factor.